 It is a comprehensive report that sees input from several industry and technology sources, including the Linux foundation.
 Remarkably, the report discusses the inherent problem of known cybersecurity risks and the impossibility of managing known unknowns - and sets forth steps to control them.

-“For the same reasons that physical manufacturing moved away from bespoke craftsmanship to assembly-line-based manufacturing, software development has moved from an artisanal, soup-to-nuts process to one more akin to bricklaying”
+"For the same reasons that physical manufacturing moved away from bespoke craftsmanship to assembly-line-based manufacturing, software development has moved from an artisanal, soup-to-nuts process to one more akin to bricklaying."

-As custodians of the largest open source ecosystem in the Java world, we at Sonatype have witnessed this transformation first hand.
+As custodians of the largest open source ecosystem in the Java world, we at Sonatype witnessed this transformation first hand.
 There were 87 billion download requests from this repository in 2017.
 A similar repository for JavaScript components is seeing 7 billion downloads a week, as reported in October 2018.

 "The problem highlighted by Heartbleed and WannaCry was not that organizations did not know which software was vulnerable - that information was made publicly available from the outset - it was that they did not know which pieces of technology they depended on included it."